brandondjango/CS1632_Summer/course-info.md

 ## Programming Language Selection

-For deliverables 1 through 6, the class will use Java with the appropriate frameworks (JUnit, Mockito, Selenium, Findbugs).
+For deliverables 1 through 6, the class will use Java with the appropriate frameworks and tools (e.g., JUnit, Mockito, Selenium, VisualVM, Findbugs).
 For the final project, students will develop a software system using [Rust](https://www.rust-lang.org/).

 If you want to use Java but aren't a fan of Eclipse, information on setting up the [Gradle build tool](https://gradle.org/) with the required packages for this course can be found [here](https://gist.github.com/alexlafroscia/c6757de349b27e34eff6).